 - Application and bursary deadline Closed

-Established in 2015 in collaboration with the UK Stem Cell Bank and Wellcome Sanger Institute Cellular Generation and Phenotyping core facility, this 5-day course includes practical, laboratory-based training sessions, lectures and discussions covering current theory and best practices with regard to derivation, culture and characterisation of human induced pluripotent stem cells (hiPSCs).
+This year’s 4-day virtual course includes virtual, laboratory-based training sessions, lectures, and discussions covering current theory and best practices with regard to derivation, culture and characterisation of human induced pluripotent stem cells (hiPSCs).

 After attending this course, participants should be able to: